Skip to Main Content

 Spanish and English-speaking Communication

-Clear, accurate call sheets in the local language and English.
-Our 2nd ADs ensure seamless communication between international crews and local Peruvian departments, vendors, and background artists.
+Clear, accurate call sheets in the local language and English get every department on the same page.
+Our 2nd ADs keep messages flowing smoothly between global crews and local Peruvian departments, vendors, and background artists.

 02.